-Santa Fe, NM – The Los Alamos National Laboratory Major Subcontractors Consortium (LANL MSC), in partnership with New Mexico Community Foundation, Los Alamos National Security, and the Regional Development Corporation, awarded three economic development grants to two regional nonprofit organizations and one tribal community.
-The LANL MSC grant funding supports economic development industry cluster projects serving Sandoval, Santa Fe, Los Alamos, Rio Arriba, Taos, San Miguel, and/or Mora counties, as well as the Eight Northern Pueblos.
+Santa Fe, NM – The Los Alamos National Laboratory Major Subcontractors Consortium (LANL MSC), in partnership with New Mexico Community Foundation, and Los Alamos National Security, awarded five economic development grants.
+LANL MSC grant funding supports economic development industry cluster projects serving Sandoval, Santa Fe, Los Alamos, Rio Arriba, Taos, San Miguel, and/or Mora counties, as well as the Eight Northern Pueblos.
 Specifically, the LANL MSC grants support projects and initiatives such as small business incubators, formalized cluster groups or cluster associations, small business technical assistance providers, micro-lenders, and/or commercial kitchens.

 The LANL MSC is a collaborative of the 35 largest LANL Subcontractors who pool and designate their individual corporate resources towards diversifying Northern New Mexico’s economy.
 Specifically, the Consortium’s Economic Development Grant Pool, established in 2006, provides LANL subcontractors with a direct mechanism by which to make high-impact investments, collectively, towards the region’s economic development.
 All Consortium-raised dollars for the grant pool are matched dollar for dollar by Los Alamos National Security.
 The LANL MSC Fund is held and managed by New Mexico Community Foundation.

 Comments are closed